Wednesday, 30 April 2025

 Then, hoping to escape the bed,

-your still strong legs, purposefully pressing against my hand,
+your strong legs, purposefully pressing against my hand,

 Whilst being told they're as much use to you as sand